 Skip the “cold stuff” like raw salad.

 TCM philosophy sorts veggies and fruits into hot-based (热) and cold-based (寒) items.
-For example, carrots belong to the “cold” series.
-In fact, the majority of vegetables are “cold”.
+Hot-based fruits are durians, mangoes, lychees, longans, jackfruits, and rambutans.
+Avocado, watermelons, oranges, and the majority of fruits belong to the “cold” series.
+Most vegetables are “cold”, especially if raw.
 But should you avoid all veggies?
 Not if they’d been cooked with ginger or garlic added.

 To avoid trouble and also diarrhoea, I generally skip all salad on my trips.